aclark4life/python-packages-doc/github-service.rst

 - On GitHub, configure the PythonPackage service to be ``Active`` on any repository that contains a Python package you would like to release (``Repo -> Admin -> Service Hooks -> PythonPackages -> [*] Active``).

-Now you can git push to release \o/.
+Now you can git push to release!
 If you have any trouble, please _`open a ticket`.

 .. _`open a ticket`: https://bitbucket.org/pythonpackages/pythonpackages.com/issues/new